fsharp/fslang-design/FSharp-4.1/FS-1009-mutually-referential-types-and-modules-single-scope.md

 let mutable x = 0
 ```
-will give an error ``error FS0874: reecursive 'let' bindings may be marked mutable.
+will give an error ``error FS0874: recursive 'let' bindings may be marked mutable.

 Technically speaking, we could no doubt allow this.
 However, it should be treated as an issue orthogonal to this feature.